soumyargade/AStarSearch/README.md

-# aStarSearch
+# A* Search

+### How It Works
-Implementation of A* Search to find the shortest path between individuals.
-Linear distance was used as the heuristic function.
+* Implementation of A* Search to find the shortest path between individuals.

-Instructions in order to compile on VCL & create an executable jar:
+* Linear distance was used as the heuristic function.
+* The input file **fixed_question_data.txt** augments each individual in the social network with latitude and longitude information to indicate their location on Earth.

+### Compile Instructions

     javac Edge.java